MileHacker Logo

 Money-Saving Strategies

-• Toronto Public Library offers free Wi-Fi.
+• Toronto Public Library has no-cost Wi-Fi.

 • Explore free attractions like High Park, Harbourfront.